(Updated April 2020)

 Open daily 8 a. m. till midnight

-A walk from your hotel to the train station Mitte should take about 10 to 15 minutes.
+A walk from the highly recommendable Ruby Lissi Hotel & Bar** to the train station Mitte should take about 10 to 15 minutes.

 * In case you’re curious: Austria adjoins to Germany, Italy, Liechtenstein, Switzerland, Slovakia, Slovenia, Czech Republic, and Hungary.